rvdkooy/reren/README.md

 ```

 #### VElements
-VElement can be used in the following ways:
+VElements are used to define your (virtual) DOM and they can be used in the following ways:

 ``` javascript
 // default api: new VElement(tagName, attributes, children || content);